pedscoffee/PhysicianPromptEngineering/prompt-generator.md

     getAssessmentInstruction(assessment) {
         const templates = {
             'narrative': "Write the assessment as a flowing narrative paragraph.
 Use complete sentences that explain clinical reasoning.
-Connect findings to conclusions using words like 'given,' 'therefore,' and 'likely'",

-            'oneliner-phrase': "After each bolded diagnosis, write a brief phrase summary using commas or dashes to separate key clinical facts (e.g., 'poorly controlled, maximal therapy').
-Keep it concise without full sentences",
+Connect findings to conclusions using words like 'given,' 'therefore,' and 'likely'", 'oneliner-phrase': "After each problem name, write a brief, single-line phrase summarizing key clinical facts.
+This line should not be a full sentence.", 'minimal': "Do not write a separate assessment.
+Proceed directly from the problem name to the plan (which will be bullet points)."

-            'assessment-first-bullet': "List the key assessment findings as the first bullet point under each diagnosis.
-Use brief clinical phrases describing findings, vitals, or exam results.
-Follow with action items as subsequent bullets",

-            'minimal': null
         };

         return templates[assessment.primary];